trademark vs copyright trademark vs copyright

 Definition and Purpose

 Trademarks serve as a form of brand protection by identifying and promoting products or services.
 The main purpose is to prevent consumer confusion and ensure that the goods or services come from a legitimate source.
 Common trademarks include words, logos, and slogans.
-Trademarks offer legal protection and can become valuable assets for businesses, contributing to brand identity and loyalty.
+Trademarks offer legal protection and can become valuable business assets, contributing to brand identity and loyalty.

 Examples of Trademarks